-The disparities identified for City contracts were consistent with results for many other entities participating in the 2025 Study that do not have MBE/WBE or related programs, such as the City of Brooklyn Park, or only recently implemented measures, such as the City of Rochester.
-Minnesota entities with established contract equity programs have reduced the underutilization of MBE/WBEs in their contracts.
+The disparities identified for City contracts were consistent with results for many other entities participating in the 2025 Study that do not have MBE/WBE or related programs, such as the City of Bloomington.

+Minnesota entities with established contract equity programs have reduced their underutilization of MBE/WBEs in their contracts.

 Through additional neutral and race- and gender-conscious measures, Hennepin County doubled its MBE/WBE participation in July 2016-June 2023 compared to July 2011-June 2016.
-Its 23 percent MBE/WBE utilization for the most recent time period reached its availability benchmark, although disparities persisted for WBEs.
+Its 23 percent MBE/WBE utilization for the most recent time period nearly reached its availability benchmark.